 Acute infection is acquired by consuming watercress, water lettuce, or other greens contaminated with metacercariae (infective larvae form).
 The larvae excyst in the duodenum, migrate through the bowel wall into the peritoneal cavity, and penetrate the Glisson's capsule.
 The classic triad of the acute infection consists of hypereosinophilia, right upper quadrant pain (Murphy's sign), and fever, each of which is related to the migration of the larvae through the peritoneal cavity and liver.
 As the larvae migrate through the liver, they may cause severe damage to the liver, including subcapsular hematoma, hepatic rupture, multiple hepatic abscesses, and hepatic necrosis.
-This acute period of the disease lasts between 3 and 5 months.
+Approximately 20%-25% of patients will experience urticaria and/or pruritus during the acute phase.
+The acute period of the disease lasts between 3 and 5 months.
 Finally, the larvae reach the large hepatic and common bile ducts.

 The chronic stage develops when mature flukes reside in the bile ducts.
 Adult flukes produce eggs, and they reach the environment through the stools.
 The clinical picture of a chronic infection includes recurrent abdominal right upper quadrant pain, biliary colic pain (not associated with food), nausea, vomiting, recurrent or intermittent jaundice, and urticaria.